sopta/php-example/README.md

 The PHP Example project is a small REST API.

 - GET /               -> Dummy data
 - GET /1111           -> Get an order by its ID
+- GET /products/1111  -> Get a product by its ID

 ## Running the app
 Run these commands in order